BobKuczewski/CardIAC/README.md

 This tutorial will walk you through writing and executing a simple program to add two numbers using CardIAC-B. Most of the important controls are exercised in this short demonstration.
+Since the "CardIAC" computer is always in "single step" mode, this demonstration will involve writing portions of the code, executing the portions already written, and then adding more code and resuming execution.

 ### Pick two numbers and enter them on the "INPUT Card"

 Start by picking two numbers to add.
 We'll use 14 and 28 (following the example by Ben Eater at https://youtu.be/35zLnS3fXeA).

-Click on the word "INPUT" in the lower left corner of the screen and a pop-up box should appear.
+Click on the word "INPUT" in the lower left corner of the screen.
+A pop-up box should appear.
 The pop-up box will ask for all input values separated by spaces.
 Enter "14 28" and click OK.
 Those two numbers should appear at the bottom of the "INPUT" slider.
 The input numbers may be